syncfusion-content/flutter-docs/Flutter/range-slider/basic-features.md

 documentation: ug
 ---

-# Basic features for Range Slider
+# Basic features of Range Slider
 This section explains about how to add the numeric and date range slider.

 ## Minimum